 Matt Horak - Attorney at Law, PLLC

-Call Matt Horak's office to speak with him directly if you have been arrested for any criminal offense in southeast Texas, including Houston, The Woodlands, Sugar Land, or surrounding areas of Harris County, Montgomery County, Fort Bend, Brazoria, Galveston, Liberty, or Waller Counties.
-You can call attorney Matt Horak at (713) 225-8000 or fill out an online case evaluation form to schedule a free case evaluation.
+Call Matt Horak, Attorney at Law, PLLC, if you have been arrested for any kind of criminal offense in Southeast Texas, including Houston, The Woodlands, Sugar Land, or surrounding areas of Harris County, Montgomery County, Fort Bend County, Brazoria County, Galveston County, Liberty County, or Waller County.
+You can call attorney Matt Horak at (713) 225-8000 or toll-free at (800) 225-8009 or you can fill out an online case evaluation form to schedule a free case evaluation.

 Don't face the judge and prosecutor alone.
-Matt Horak fights for his clients by pursuing pre-trial motions to exclude testimony, suppress evidence or dismiss the criminal charges.
-Call to find our more about how your criminal defense attorney can fight to protect you and your good name.
+Matt Horak fights for his clients by pursuing pre-trial motions to exclude testimony, suppress evidence, or dismiss the criminal charges.
+Call to find out more about how your criminal defense lawyer can fight to protect you and your good name.

-This website was created to provide general information about many very specific criminal offenses and possible defenses under Texas law.
-No substitute exists for speaking directly with a criminal defense attorney about the specific facts of your case.
+This website was created to provide general information about many specific criminal offenses and possible defenses under Texas law.
+No substitute exists for speaking directly with an attorney about the specific facts of your case.

 Being accused of serious offenses relating to drug crimes, violent crimes, or other felony offenses can have considerable implications on your future career and educational opportunities.
 Even high school and college students can face challenges with their educational opportunities for years to come following a criminal investigation.

 Don't let this happen to you.
 A Houston criminal defense lawyer can help you navigate the Texas legal system as you fight to obtain the best possible result in your criminal case.
 Matt Horak takes a full-service approach to helping his clients deal with the indirect consequences of the criminal case.
 When eligible, he advises his clients on their rights to seal or expunge the criminal record to avoid many of the indirect consequences of an official criminal investigation.